geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Perchance fond fancy trac'd the form and mien, ,5C

 And all the beauties of his bride unseen.
-When lo ! two damsels to the presence came.
+When lo! two damsels to the presence came.
 Whose graceful forms might colder hearts inflame:
 The one a veil's depending folds conceal'd,
 The other shone in all her charms reveal'd,